GoogleChromeLabs/jsbi/README.md

 The functions above operate only on BigInts.
 (They don’t perform type checks in the current implementation, because such checks are a waste of time when we assume that you know what you’re doing.
 Don’t try to call them with other inputs, or you’ll get “interesting” failures!)

 Some operations are particularly interesting when you give them inputs of mixed types, e.g. comparing a BigInt to a Number, or concatenating a string with a BigInt.
-In order to be symmetric (rather than having to be called on a BigInt as the left-hand side), they are implemented as static functions whose behavior imitates the respective native operands:
+They are implemented as static functions named after the respective native operators:

 | Operation                       | native BigInts | JSBI             |
 | ------------------------------- | -------------- | ---------------- |